shrif-web/web_hw_fall2021/ReadME.md

 - Amirhosein Javadi

 ## **Frontend**
 The left box uses NodeJS and the right one uses GoLang to send data.
-NodeJS uses method Post and GoLang uses method Get.
+Both NodeJS and GoLang uses method Get for ecoding and Post for decoding.
 Each box has two radio-button for encoding and decoding.

 If user want to get Hash of it's ID, we check lenght of ID and if lenght is smaller than eight, we responde: 'Theres is not enough characters', otherwise we respond it's Hash and save this (ID,Hash) in database.

-If user wand to decode it's Hash, we search our database for this response and return it's ID if there is one.
+If user want to decode it's Hash, we search our database for this response and return it's ID if there is one.

 ![This is an image](./Results/Frontend.jpg)